bazelbuild/bazel/site/docs/skylark/aspects.md

 The set of providers for an aspect application A(X) is the union of providers that come from the implementation of a rule for target X and from the implementation of aspect A. It is an error if a target and an aspect that is applied to it each provide a provider with the same name.
+The providers that a rule implementation propagates are created and frozen before aspects are applied and cannot be modified from an aspect.

 The parameters and private attributes are passed in the attributes of the ``ctx``.
 In this example we reference the ``extension`` parameter to decide